Usamapuri/CS162/session5_1/README.md

 ## Questions
 **Bring both your code, and the output from running your code, to class.**

     1. Explain the difference between a normal queue, a priority queue, and a LIFO queue.
 Give a real-world example where one might find each type of queue.

-''' 1.
+    a.
 Queue: first in, first out data structure (imagine waiting in line at the bank)

-2. Priority Queue: first in, highest priority first out (imagine waiting in line at the emergency room)
+    b.
+Priority Queue: first in, highest priority first out (imagine waiting in line at the emergency room)

-3. Last In, First Out: commonly known as a stack data structure, last in, first out (imagine a dishwasher cleaning a stack of plates)'''
+    c.
+Last In, First Out: commonly known as a stack data structure, last in, first out (imagine a dishwasher cleaning a stack of plates)

 2. Create your own python file `rule90.py` and import the `AbstractSimulation` from `template.py`.
 Now write an implementation of Wolfram's Rule 90 cellular